fizyr/keras-retinanet/README.md

 * [NudeNet](https://github.com/bedapudi6788/NudeNet).
 Project that focuses on detecting and censoring of nudity.
 * [Individual tree-crown detection in RGB imagery using self-supervised deep learning neural networks](https://www.biorxiv.org/content/10.1101/532952v1).
 Research project focused on improving the performance of remotely sensed tree surveys.
 * [ESRI Object Detection Challenge 2019](https://github.com/kunwar31/ESRI_Object_Detection).
 Winning implementation of the ESRI Object Detection Challenge 2019.
 * [Lunar Rockfall Detector Project](https://ieeexplore.ieee.org/document/8587120).
-The aim of this project is to map lunar rockfalls on a global scale using the available > 1.6 million satellite images.
+The aim of this project is to [map lunar rockfalls on a global scale](https://www.nature.com/articles/s41467-020-16653-3) using the available > 2 million satellite images.
+* [Mars Rockfall Detector Project](https://ieeexplore.ieee.org/document/9103997).
+The aim of this project is to map rockfalls on Mars.
 * [NATO Innovation Challenge](https://medium.com/data-from-the-trenches/object-detection-with-deep-learning-on-aerial-imagery-2465078db8a9).
 The winning team of the NATO Innovation Challenge used keras-retinanet to detect cars in aerial images ([COWC dataset](https://gdo152.llnl.gov/cowc/)).
 * [Microsoft Research for Horovod on Azure](https://blogs.technet.microsoft.com/machinelearning/2018/06/20/how-to-do-distributed-deep-learning-for-object-detection-using-horovod-on-azure/).
 A research project by Microsoft, using keras-retinanet to distribute training over multiple GPUs using Horovod on Azure.
 * [Anno-Mage](https://virajmavani.github.io/saiat/).
 A tool that helps you annotate images, using input from the keras-retinanet COCO model as suggestions.